JaneLiuL/kubernetes-book/client-go/informer.md

 		if err != nil {
 			switch err {
 			case io.EOF:
-				// watch closed normally
 			case io.ErrUnexpectedEOF:
-				klog.V(1).Infof("%s: Watch for %v closed with unexpected EOF: %v", r.name, r.expectedType, err)
 			default:
 				utilruntime.HandleError(fmt.Errorf("%s: Failed to watch %v: %v", r.name, r.expectedType, err))
 			}

-			// If this is "connection refused" error, it means that most likely apiserver is not responsive.
-			// It doesn't make sense to re-list all objects because most likely we will be able to restart
-			// watch where we ended.
-			// If that's the case wait and resend watch request. if urlError, ok := err.(*url.Error); ok {
+			if urlError, ok := err.(*url.Error); ok {
 				if opError, ok := urlError.Err.(*net.OpError); ok {
 					if errno, ok := opError.Err.(syscall.Errno); ok && errno == syscall.ECONNREFUSED {